-As shown in Figure 5.13 there are a total of 18 hatcheries in the CPW system.
-The vulnerability of a specific hatchery is highly dependent on its water sources and operating procedures.
-Of the 19 hatcheries, 16 are groundwater-fed relying on a groundwater well as the primary water supply while only 2 rely on surface water for their primary water supply.
-The 2 hatcheries that rely on surface water are the Chalk Cliff Hatchery drawing water from Chalk Creek and the Watson Hatchery drawing water from the Poudre River.
+As shown in Figure 5.12 there are a total of 15 hatcheries in the CPW, state-owned system that breed, hatch, rear, and stock over 90 million fish per year.
+The vulnerability of a specific hatchery depends upon its water sources and operating procedures.
+Of all the hatcheries, most are groundwater-fed, relying on a groundwater well as the primary water supply, while only two rely on surface water for their primary water supply.
+The hatcheries that rely on surface water are the Chalk Cliff Hatchery drawing water from Chalk Creek, and the Watson Lake Hatchery drawing water from the Poudre River.
+There are two fish hatcheries in Colorado that are included on the list of National Fish Hatcheries owned by the U.S. Fish and Wildlife Service: Hotchkiss National Fish Hatchery and Wray Fish Hatchery are two warm water hatcheries, producing brood fish such as channel catfish and largemouth bass.
+The Pueblo Hatchery is the only cold water and warm water facility in Colorado.

 During the 2002 drought, all hatchery fish from the Watson Hatchery had to be rescued and relocated to a hatchery with isolation and quarantine facilities.
 In 2012, CPW experienced a loss of water supply for several hatcheries.
 Additionally, wildfires have impacted hatcheries, as debris flows have increased sedimentation, reducing viable habitat and food sources for hatchery fish.
 Catchable sized trout were removed from the Watson Hatchery, located on the Poudre River, in order to prevent fish kills.
 These fish were relocated to areas with improved water quality, e.g., Horsetooth and Carter Reservoirs.
 A large portion of CPW's capital construction budget is targeted at maintaining and/or improving our hatchery facilities and the water supplies that support them.
-For example, CPW has been diligent in looking for opportunities to improve recovery systems, aeration systems, and operating efficiencies that will allow the hatcheries to function at lower flows.
-In addition, CPW is also diligent in searching for new sites for eastern plains hatcheries that have the potential for both warm water and cold water facilities.
-This process involves evaluation and acquisition of water rights, land, and infrastructure; and the potential to improve CPW's capacity to protect and maintain eastern plains fisheries.
+For example, CPW has been diligent since the latest drought event in looking for opportunities to improve recovery systems, aeration systems, and operating efficiencies that will allow the hatcheries to function at lower flows.
+In addition, CPW is also diligent in searching for new sites for eastern plains hatcheries that have the potential for both warm water and cold-water facilities.
+This process involves evaluation and acquisition of water rights, land, and infrastructure, and the potential to improve CPW's capacity to protect and maintain eastern plains fisheries.